Cathedral Cove Walking Track – Important Information and 12 Top Tips

 Parking near Cathedral Cove

-The Cathedral Cove walking track starts at the end of Grange Road, where there is a small car park.
+The Cathedral Cove trailhead is at the end of Grange Road, where there is a small car park.
 However, this is closed from 1st October to 30 April and only available as a drop-off/pick-up point.
 You can park there the remainder of the year, but parking is limited and costs NZ$15 with a 4-hour limit.

 The main car park is the Hahei Visitor Car Park at the entrance to Hahei.
 From here, you can get the shuttle (see below) or walk.
 This is free all day.